kire9613/KTH_master_thesis/README_Team5.md

 # Team 5 - Source Code [EL2425 HT20-1]
 ## A short description
 This folder contains the code of the Team 5 implementation of the EL2425 task.
+The task was to write software that enabled a small remotely operated vehicle to avoid unknown obstacles given a map of its surroundings.
+The vehicle is equipped with a 2D lidar scanner and an IMU sensor.
+The main features of the implementation were the decision logic (which involved a state machine), obstacle mapping, and A* path planning.

 ## **Important to read if code review for Team 5 is to be done!**